 Staff had an awareness of the risks associated with sepsis.
-Sepsis prompts for staff and patient information posters were displayed throughout the practice.
+Sepsis prompts for staff were in place.
 This helped ensure staff made triage appointments effectively to manage patients who present with dental infection and where necessary refer patients for specialist care.